-Cuyahoga Valley is a unique area because it encompasses public, private and government owned entities that include but not limited to farmers, music venues, the National Park Service, Cuyahoga Falls Historical Society, Ohio & Erie Canalway, Cleveland Metroparks, and Summit Metro Parks.
+Cuyahoga Valley is a unique area because it encompasses public, private, and government-owned entities that include but are not limited to farmers, music venues, the National Park Service, Cuyahoga Falls Historical Society, Ohio & Erie Canalway, Cleveland Metroparks, and Summit Metro Parks.

 - Admission: There is NO FEE to enter the park.
-The park is used regularly for locals.
+The park is used regularly by locals.

 - Gasoline: All gas stations are located outside of the park, see map for locations.

 - Accessibility Information: A little information is provided on the park’s website but no access is noted on park maps.
-Designated parking with access was common everywhere though van accessible parking was scarcer; often a spot would be van accessible though the sign did not indicated this.
-Even with regular accessible parking spots, a van could backup into one for more ramp space.
+Designated parking with access was common everywhere though van accessible parking was scarcer; often a spot would be van accessible though the sign did not indicate this.
+Even with regular accessible parking spots, a van could back up into one for more ramp space.

 - Nearby Attractions: For attractions nearby, please visit the park website.

-- Environmental Education Center is a rental facility a short drive north from the Hunt Farm Visitor Center.
+- Environmental Education Center is a rental facility a short drive north of the Hunt Farm Visitor Center.
 Here you will find access to handicapped parking.
-Inside the facility one will find access to the ground level dormitory bedrooms as well as a modified bathroom with a roll-in shower.
-Commonly used for children education programs.
+Inside the facility, one will find access to the ground-level dormitory bedrooms as well as a modified bathroom with a roll-in shower.
+Commonly used for children’s education programs.

 - Hines Hill Center is not really accessible.
 Handicapped parking is at Hines Hill but the buildings themselves other than the Hines Hill Barn are not handicapped accessible.
-The Hines Hill Conference Center requires 12 steps to the second floor meeting/event area.
-The Stone Cottage could possibly be accessible because it does only have one step to get into the building.
+The Hines Hill Conference Center requires 12 steps to the second-floor meeting/event area.
+The Stone Cottage could be accessible because it does only one step to get into the building.
 This would require assistance from another person.

 - A. Seiberling Nature Realm is a part of the Summit Metro Park system on the southern border of the Cuyahoga Valley.
 This nature center provides access to bathrooms and a museum inside via automatic doors.
 A few parking spots with access are closest to the entrance.
 One unnamed, paved trail circles the perimeter for about 0.25 miles and is relatively flat.
 A few smaller trails with a rough surface can be spotted along this trail.

 - Archery is at the Hampton and Silver Creek Archery Ranges and the Coventry Oaks Pavilion (indoor range), managed by the Cleveland Metroparks.
-For those without their own archery equipment, you can register for a FREE 1.5 hour-long seminar.
+For those without their archery equipment, you can register for a FREE 1.5-hour-long seminar.

 - Fishing is possible at a few locations but the one with the best access is at Goosefeather Pond, a short drive south from the Peninsula Depot, where you will find designated parking in a paved lot.
-A paved asphalt pathway with a slight slope (less than 5 degrees) leads to the fishing pier, but first passes a large unisex restroom (only building in area).
-The dock is a wooden boardwalk, is completely level and more than 3 feet wide.
+A paved asphalt pathway with a slight slope (less than 5 degrees) leads to the fishing pier but first passes a large unisex restroom (the only building in the area).
+The dock is a wooden boardwalk, completely level, and more than 3 feet wide.
 No other access modifications have been made to the pier.

-- Station Road Bridge and Everett Covered Bridge are the parks two most popular bridges, though another one is at the Canal Exploration Center (on the way to the train station) and more are found along the Ohio & Erin Canalway Towpath Trail.
-The Everett Covered Bridge is one the most photographic landmarks in all the national park system.
-This area has not been modified but most will be able to access it because the pathway is short, flat and firm with crushed rock loosely laid on top.
-The parking lot is about the same but with slightly ticker and bigger crushed rocks and since there is no designated parking, position your vehicle to prevent being blocked.
-The Station Road Bridge, on the other hand, has serval designated accessible parking spots on a paved asphalt lot—none were setup specifically for van access.
+- Station Road Bridge and Everett Covered Bridge are the park’s two most popular bridges, though another one is at the Canal Exploration Center (on the way to the train station) and more are found along the Ohio & Erin Canalway Towpath Trail.
+The Everett Covered Bridge is one of the most photographic landmarks in the national park system.
+This area has not been modified but most will be able to access it because the pathway is short, flat, and firm with crushed rock loosely laid on top.
+The parking lot is about the same but with a slight ticker and bigger crushed rocks and since there is no designated parking, position your vehicle to prevent being blocked.
+The Station Road Bridge, on the other hand, has serval designated accessible parking spots on a paved asphalt lot—none were set up specifically for van access.
 1 picnic table with a slightly extended end is right off the parking area and is nearly level.
 A path from the parking lot leads over railroad tracks (watch for gaps) and across the Station Bridge to the Ohio & Erie Canalway Towpath Trail.
-The pathway on bridge itself is wooden bricks or cobblestones and may slow some down.
-Once at the towpath, to the left of the trail is made up of finely crushed rock with a firm, stable foundation and to the right the trail is smoothly paved asphalt.
+The pathway on the bridge itself is wooden bricks or cobblestones and may slow some down.
+Once at the towpath, to the left of the trail is made up of finely crushed rock with a firm, stable foundation, and to the right the trail is smoothly paved asphalt.

 - Frazee House is one of the oldest brick homes in the area that was built during the construction of the Ohio & Erie Canalway.
 Inside are exhibits about the architecture of the home as well as of the Frazee family.
 It is partially accessible with a designated parking spot and a ramp to get inside but no access to the second floor.
 A steep but paved pathway leads from the house across the street to the actual canal and the Ohio & Erie Canal is the Towpath Trail.
 Just up the road from this house is Alexander’s Mill or Wilson’s Mill.